Ilya-Simkin/MusicGuru-RNN-Composer/README.md

 # chalanges :

-well we wont cry a lot here ... the midi file were alot of work the model of that kind was much greater then a normal text rnn whould have been and it was hard amazon server cost money and normal computers are to weak to process this kind of data eficiantely and the student offer of amazon dont support AWS EC2 server !!! so the course stuff baisicly told us go spend your money we dont care which was not ok ... that all listen to the midi files we created in the composition output folder and have fun
+* well we wont cry a lot here ...
+*  the midi file were alot of work
+*   the model of that kind was much greater then a normal text rnn whould have been and it was hard and bad choice in time terms
+*   amazon server cost money and normal computers are to weak to process this kind of data eficiantely
+* ###  the student offer of amazon dont support AWS EC2 server !!!
+  so the course stuff baisicly told us go spend your money we dont care which was not ok ... that all

+### listen to the midi files we created in the composition samples folder and have fun